ViktorNova/tornado-skeleton/README.md

     pip freeze > requirements.txt

-Procfile is setup to be controlled via ruby's foreman.
+Procfile is setup to be controlled via honcho
 You may consider creating a Dev_Procfile for local development